University of Utah Executive Assistant in Salt Lake City, Utah

 The University of Utah is deeply committed to enhancing the success of diverse faculty, students, and staff, as part of our broader goal to enrich the educational experiences and success of all members of our University community.
 We recognize that a diverse and inclusive University enriches the educational experiences of all students, and enhances our excellence as a world-class institution for twenty-first century learners.
 The Office for Equity and Diversity is proud to lead the University’s efforts to support the success and achievement of faculty, students, and staff who self-identify as African American/Black, Latina/o or Chicana/o, Asian American, Pacific Islander, American Indian, members of theLGBTQcommunity, and women in underrepresented fields.

 1. Resolves a variety of complex administrative problems for faculty, staff, students and the public.

-3. Assists with the development and implementation of department policies.
+3. Assists with the implementation of department policies.